 By Carol Canter With its rich repertory of jazz from straight-ahead to cool, some sizzling Afro-Latin rhythms, down-home blues, R&B, folk and funk, Yoshis is not just Oaklands pride and joy but one of the nations and the worlds premier clubs.
 Fans seek out the venue for its warm, intimate vibe, sleek design and superb acoustics.
 And, of course, the top-notch musicians.

-Joey DeFrancesco, world famous jazz organist, has said, "Yoshi's Oakland is an American landmark for jazz and the musicians playground."
+Joey DeFrancesco, the world-famous jazz organist, has said, "Yoshi's Oakland is an American landmark for jazz and the musician's playground."
 Long-time jazz fan Bill Ross says the vibe is always cool.
 Where else can you get up close and personal with jazz legends who can sell out a hall 10 times the size of Yoshis?!

 Kev Choice, a local artist representing a young up-and-coming jazz voice, loves performing and watching shows at Yoshi's mainly because of the intimacy of the room and the energy it generates.
 I feel like it gives the crowd and the performer a chance to connect on a real level.
 Yoshi's also attracts a beautiful mixture of people, ages, races, demographics, all for the love of seeing good live music.
 I couldn't agree more.

 For more information: Yoshi's Oakland 510 Embarcadero West Jack London Square Oakland, CA 94607 (510) 238-9200 yoshis.com/oakland Show schedule is typically 8 and 10 p.m., Monday through Saturday; 7 or 8 p.m. on Sundays.
 Check the website for schedules, pricing, bios, and clips of featured musicians.
 Learn more about Carol.